-- 1. Search for TrustwaveClientUninstaller in Spotlight and double-click on it (as an application). - 2.
+- 1. Search for MSCUninstaller in Spotlight and double-click on it (as an application). - 2.
 Follow the uninstall instructions. - 3.
 Depending on the server side settings (SWG: Cloud Configuration Tab "Enable Client Uninstall Warning"), a customizable Uninstall Warning dialogue box may open. - 4.
-To continue the uninstall process select Yes, or to abort the process select No.
+To continue the uninstall process select Yes.
+To abort the process select No.